Christian Labour Association of Canada: Practices and policies

 In negotiating wages and benefits for its members, the CLAC considers the "economic viability of the enterprise."
 The association supports the open shop as an expression of the principle of free association and as a balance between individual and collective interests.
 It represents more than 58,000 workers under some 550 collective agreements across Canada; more than 15,000 of its workers are in Alberta.
 The membership is concentrated in Alberta, British Columbia, Manitoba, Ontario, and Saskatchewan, in sectors such as construction, social services, healthcare, emergency services, transportation, retail, education, hospitality, and manufacturing.

 The CLAC's members fund a variety of benefit programs such as health and disability insurance, pension and retirement plans, apprenticeship subsidies, training grants, layoff assistance, and a strike fund.
 The association operates training centres in Alberta, British Columbia, Manitoba, Ontario, and Saskatchewan, which are funded by negotiated education and training funds.

-The CLAC has about 200 full-time staff working from 12 regional offices, two benefit administration offices, and its training centres.
+The CLAC has about 350 full-time staff working from 14 regional offices, two benefit administration offices, and a number training centres, including a welding shop.
 The Guide, the CLAC's official magazine, is published four times per year.

 The CLAC is not affiliated with the Canadian Labour Congress (CLC).
 Furthermore, it was suspended from the International Trade Union Confederation (ITUC), a global labour organization with affiliates comprising 175 million workers around the world, after the ITUC concluded that "by its published policy and by its activity CLAC indeed undermines labour conditions of workers."
 CLAC disputed ITUC's reasons for the suspension and noted that it has been certified over 2,000 times by labour boards across Canada.
-The Court of Queen's Bench for Saskatchewan rejected allegations that CLAC is a "company dominated organization."
+The Court of Queen's Bench for Saskatchewan rejected allegations that CLAC is a "company dominated organization".
 The suspension came at the request of the CLC, whose affiliated unions compete with the CLAC, and Ken Georgetti, the CLC president, who was also a Vice-President and member of the Executive Board of the ITUC.
-The CLAC was not granted a hearing before the ITUC's General Council.
+CLAC was not granted a hearing before the ITUC's General Council.
 At its National Convention on 14 September 2012, CLAC delegates voted to resign from the ITUC and join the World Organization of Workers (WOW).
-The CLAC joined the ITUC in 2006 as a founding member but no longer believes that the ITUC respects union pluralism or workers' right to freedom of association and so it cannot be a reliable partner for international justice for workers.
+CLAC joined the ITUC in 2006 as a founding member but no longer believes that the ITUC respects union pluralism or workers' right to freedom of association and so it cannot be a reliable partner for international justice for workers.

-Services

-Training

-CLAC operates training centres in BC, Alberta, Saskatchewan, Manitoba, and Ontario.
-Through the centres, it provides many different types of courses, from industry-specific courses to general courses.
-CLAC also sends trainers to work sites for company-specific training and operates computer-based courses.
-It offers scholarships, bursaries, and apprenticeship bursaries.

-Career services

-CLAC provides career services to help workers find work and employers find workers.
-It runs the service for members and non-members from its offices in Alberta, BC, Manitoba, Ontario, and Saskatchewan.